RoesWibowo/Laravel-4-Modular-Approach/README.md

 `php artisan db:seed --class="App\Modules\User\Database\Seeds\UserSeeder"`
 5. Access using: http://yourlaravelapp.com/user or http://yourlaravelapp.com/user/index.

+New module
+- The first letter of the module folder should be large

 ### FYI:
 1. Install using composer.json with `"app/modules"` included in classmap.